-The Internship Pathways Program is an opportunity where incoming or current Sophomore, Juniors, or Seniors in high school gain hands-on introductory work experience at a local non-profit organization or government agency.
-Internships are typically unpaid work-based volunteer experiences and do not lead to employment at the end of the internship.
+The Internship Pathways is an career-based learning program where incoming or current Sophomore, Juniors, or Seniors in high school gain hands-on introductory work experience at a local non-profit organization, government agency, or within the school district.
+Internships are unpaid work-based volunteer experiences and do not lead to employment at the end of the internship.

 A student learns job specific skills, build their resume, and explore a career path.

 In addition, after logging 30 hours at the internship site and completing career-based assignments a student earns .5 elective credit.
 Career-based assignments are rigorous and require an estimated 20-28 hours of homework time, in addition to the 30 hours at the internship site time.
 Examples of assignments include journal entries, interviewing a professional, researching a career field, updating your resume, and creating a portfolio project.

 Internship focus areas may be available in: Agricultural Sciences, Computer Science, Engineering Technology, Environmental Science, Graphic Design, Journalism, Outdoor

 If you are interested in internships during the school please complete the

 We would like to thank the below community partners for hosting high school youth in a work-based learning/internship experience this summer.
 Each organization listed below is hosting one or more students at their organization.
 This provides a valuable opportunity for students to gain introductory work experience, explore a career path, and earn high school credit (called Internship Experience).

 - City of West Linn Parks & Recreation (Photography)

 - Clackamas River Basin Council (Water Quality Monitoring and Digital Marketing)